 But the essay is one of the most protean of our ways of writing, and, in literature, the essay can be a container for some of our greatest writers’ greatest work.
 Most literary scholars credit Frenchman Michel de Montaigne (1533-1592) with the invention of the essai, the name he gave to the pieces he wrote.
 “Essay” is drawn from the French verb essayer (to try, to attempt), and referred to the short pieces that Montaigne wrote on various subjects.
 Rather than declare himself such an expert that he could write treatises or books on certain subjects, he wrote, instead, these shorter pieces in which he attempted to create meaning.

 Since then, essays have become ways for exploring any number of subjects.
 In our current age, many people associate the essay with the “personal essay,” which are pieces written that expose some aspect of self, whether a confessional about a fault or a story about a relationship.
 In the last few months, a debate among writers has centered on whether the personal essay has reached its end point.
 That is, have people shared every last aspect of their lives?
 Jia Tolentino’s essay drew a number of responses.
-I found an essay written by Virginia Woolf in 1905 where she complained that too many people were writing and argued that the constant need for “content” by a plethora of websites has made writers feel that they are expected to reveal secrets to slake the demand.
+I found an essay written by Virginia Woolf in 1905 where she complained that too many people were writing essays for the multitude of magazines of her day.
+This need for content by today’s plethora of websites has made writers feel that they are expected to reveal secrets to slake the demand.

 But, just as readers have had literary book choices ranging from “penny dreadfuls” to Nobel Prize-winning prose, so too are there a range of levels of literary essays out there.
 And literary essays bear as much resemblance to the five-paragraph essay as simple arithmetic bears to calculus.
 But literary essays have some recognizable structures, which describe their framework but not necessarily their content.
 I would argue that just about anything can become content for an essay, and because of that, writers have unlimited writing opportunities still available.